msmikesm/FUSION/README.md

 The construction process is supervised by Webpack and Babel.

-The script can be added to the **environment variable** and run with a single command.
+The script can be added to the **PATH** and run with a single command.

 ## Prerequisites
 You just need to have the [NodeJS](https://nodejs.org/en/) installed.